zama-ai/concrete/docs/howto/deploy.md

 After serialization, send the evaluation keys to the server.

 {% hint style="info" %}
-Serialized evaluation keys are very big in size, so you may want to cache them on the server instead of sending them with each request.
+Serialized evaluation keys are very big in terms of size, so you may want to cache them on the server instead of sending them with each request.
 {% endhint %}

 ## Encrypting inputs (on the client)